-The grips that are provided by the club are normally a standard size.
+The grips that the club provides are normally a standard size.
 There are many sizes and thicknesses available to make it more comfortable.
 The standard grips are suitable for golfers with smaller hands.
 Golfers with larger hands require thicker grips.

 The Golf Grip Is a Two-Part Process:

-- Then a lower hand or trailing hand is then added to the grip.
+- Then, a lower hand or trailing hand is added to the grip.